denizariyan/GTA-Vice-City-Interactive-Map/README.md

 1. Run the executable with admin permissions
 1. The red marker on the map will always show the current location of the player
 1. Click on the generated map window to teleport to the location.
 In some cases where the game engine did not load the location which you are teleporting to, you might fall through the floor.
 The game should teleport you back to a safe location nearby in that case
-1. Make sure to close the software before closing the game else you might a warning about memory access violation
+1. Make sure to close the software before closing the game else you might get a warning about memory access violation

 ## Examples
 Check [this video](https://youtu.be/_q_Z3azR6bw) for a demonstration.